OPENPAD-AI/openpadprotocol-verifiernode/README.md

 ---

-# Interacting with smart contract
+# Support interaction with Smart Contract with React
-For detailed instructions on starting and stopping the verifier node with ReactJS, please see the documentation in the `example` folder.
+For detailed instructions on start, stop, delegate and revoke delegate on verifier node with ReactJS, please see detail documentation in `example` folder.